 Richard Ellison, a medium pace bowler from Kent, did not inspire much public confidence when he was recalled for the fifth Test of the 1985 Ashes at Edgbaston, given that he had taken only ten wickets in his previous five Tests at an average of nearly 49.
 England were looking to regain the urn; the six-Test series was locked at 1-1 after four matches.

 The remaining two Tests were enough for Ellison to become an Ashes hero – at Edgbaston alone he doubled his career wickets tally by taking 6/77 and 4/27, proving his doubters wrong.
 England had a commanding first innings lead of 260 and Ellison’s second-innings burst of 4 for 1 in 15 balls condemned Australia to an innings defeat.

 He was not done yet, as in the final Test at the Oval he took 2/35 and 5/46.
 His second-innings spell helped England bundle Australia out for just 129 as England secured the Ashes with another series win.

 Ellison took 17 wickets to finish as the fifth-highest wicket-taker in the series, but it is to be noted that the four bowlers ahead of him played in all six games compared to Ellison’s two.

 He also had the satisfaction of dismissing the visiting captain Allan Border thrice in four innings.
-However, he wasn’t as effective overseas and soon faded into oblivion.
+However, he was not as effective overseas and soon faded into oblivion.
 He played only four more Tests, the last of which was in 1986, before retiring from the first-class scene in 1993 at the age of 33.